Secure my Site24x7 account using Two Factor Authentication

 At the organization level,

-- Click on Enable two-factor authentication.
+Click on Enable Multi Factor Authentication.

-Learn More about Two Factor Authentication.
+Learn More about Two-Factor Authentication.

 Related Articles